solo-007/Recommendation-System-getINNOtized/README.md

 5. Can we predict a user's next likely purchase or content choice?
 6. Which users are most likely to churn (stop engaging)?
 7. Can we recommend diverse products to expand user interests?
-8.

 ---

 ## Deliverables
 - Jupyter Notebooks with analysis & modeling
-- Trained recommendation model(s)
+- Predictions and Abnormality detections
 - Data visualizations answering business questions
 - Comprehensive project documentation
 - Presentation file summarizing results & insights